 1. Splash screen

 A splash screen is the screen shown while an app is loaded.
 It is the screen to make a first impression of your product or service, so take care of it being remembered by the user.
-Usually, this screen design includes the logo of the company, its name or slogan placed in the middle of the screen.
+Usually, this screen design includes the logo of the company, its name or slogan placed in the middle of the UI design screen.

 However impressive the screen is, make sure the app loads quickly and users don’t have to look at it longer than 4-6 seconds, otherwise it may annoy them.

 2. Home screen

 This screen is the starting point of the user journey.
 In fact, this is the face of your product, its presentation.
 That is why it is so important to use all the possibilities of mobile application design to make it exciting.
-There are three main aspects of any home screen — it represents the idea of the product, the features of the app, and reveals the general flow and possible paths for the user to go.
+There are three main aspects of any home screen — it represents the idea of the product, and the features of the app, and reveals the general flow and possible paths for the user to go.

 The design of such screens varies a lot depending on the type of app, still, the most important thing to remember — it includes the features to be right at hand.